brandur/sorg/content/passages-drafts/002-japan.md

 At the peak of Japan's dominance it was said that the property under the Imperial Palace in Tokyo was worth more than the entire state of California.
-Unfortunately, instead of the country's economy shooting straight to the moon, a collapsing asset bubble in the early 90s left it stagnating for twenty years (the so-called ["Lost Decades"][lostdecades]).
-With today's 20-20 insight into the past, _Rising Sun_ feels a little dated.
+Unfortunately, instead of the country's economy shooting to the moon, a collapsing asset bubble in the early 90s left it stagnating for twenty years (the so-called ["Lost Decades"][lostdecades]).
+With today's 20-20 insight into the past, _Rising Sun_'s alarmist theme feels dated.

 Even so, I still find the passage more accurate than not.
 Everyone's heard that trains in Japan are on time, but you